buluma/buluma-wordpress/wp-content/plugins/display-good-reads-books/readme.txt

 * Select how many books to show in a row
   * Will display all currently reading
   * Rest of space filled with recently read
-* Updates daily
+* Updates shelves daily
-* Black and White covers for the Kindle experience
+* Colour, or, Black & White covers (for the true Kindle experience)

 = Usage =